What is MATRIX?

 Effects on the kidneys

-Methotrexate can affect how your kidneys work, but usually only when you have it in high doses.
+Methotrexate can affect how your kidneys work.
+This is usually only when you have it in high doses.
 Your doctor can tell you more about this.
 Your doctor will ask you about any other medicines or supplements you take, as some can affect how your kidneys clear methotrexate from your body.

 Before and after each treatment, your nurses will give you extra fluids through a drip.
 This is to protect your kidneys.
 It is also important to drink at least 2 litres (3½ pints) of non-alcoholic fluid each day during treatment.